yiming-j/SPLINE-Net/README.md

 ```

 ## Test SPLINE-Net on your own dataset
-Please follow the data format of test set we created, use 'data/test' as a reference.
+- Please follow the data format of test set we created, use 'data/test' as a reference.
-In text file 'data/test/.../..txt', each line is a 1 * 24 vector, elem1, ..., elem24, represent data of one pixel.
+- In text file 'data/test/.../..txt', each line is a 1 * 24 vector, elem1, ..., elem24, represent data of one pixel.
-Elem1 is index of the pixel in the original image.
+- Elem1 is index of the pixel in the original image.
 Elem2, elem3, elem4 are nx, ny, nz in normal vector.
-Elem5, ..., elem14 are index of the observation map, mapping to 10 lightings.
+- Elem5, ..., elem14 are index of the observation map, mapping to 10 lightings.
-Elem15, ..., elem24 are corresponding intensities
+- Elem15, ..., elem24 are corresponding intensities.